cameronamini/to-do-list/README.md

 # To Do List

-This is a basic full-stack To Do List app I built using React, Material UI, and a Firebase Firestore back-end.
-My goal was to gain exposure to Firebase.
+This is a minimalist To Do List app I built using React, Material UI, and Firebase.
+My goal was to gain experience using a Firebase Firestore database.
 Users can add tasks, delete selected tasks, and clear all tasks.

 ## Demo